leofavre/canivete/docs/index.md

 	.then(domEl => console.log(domEl.src));

 // => "https://www.w3.org/Icons/w3c_home"
-// shown when the image is loaded or as soon as eventAsPromise is called, if the image has already been loaded.
+// shown when the image loads or as soon as eventAsPromise is called, if the image has already been loaded.
 ```

 <a name="waitInPromise"></a>